 Design Goals

-The Monoli orderbook is designed to satisfy the following objectives:
+The Monoli orderbook is designed to satisfy the following objectives:- Deterministic execution suitable for decentralized settlement

 - High-performance matching comparable to professional trading systems